 The presentation of Andriy Varusha, the BSG co-founder and CSO, at NoNameCon was called “Dzień dobry, you’re hacked.
 Review of the biggest recent security incidents related to state, business, and mass sectors in Poland.”

 In his speech, Andriy provided an overview of the Polish cyber threat landscape and the recent incidents that took place in real life.
+Andriy resides in Poland and keeps his attention on the recent shifts in the country’s cyber threat landscape.
+So, his take on the cybersecurity of Ukraine’s neighbor country was well-timed and warmly received by the NoNameCon program committee.

-At the state level, the security of the digital services seems to be not sufficient.
-That is partially because the engineers are underpaid and technologies used are obsolete, as well as because of general lack of ownership in state-owned institutions.
+At the state level, the security of digital services seems to be not sufficient.
+That is partially because the engineers are underpaid and technologies used are obsolete, as well as because of a general lack of ownership in state-owned institutions.
 So “the old house is leaking”, as in Elvis’ song.

 What about personal fraud?
 Andriy states that probably the largest in terms of impact was an OLX scam.
 Thousands of people were impacted, more than one and a half million zlotys actually stolen during this distributed attack.
 So, how does it work, and what should be done not to become a victim?